Sign up for our newsletter

-Here some of its main features:
+Here are some of its main features:

 Loader.io may not simulate usage with the same level of sophistication and realism as Supervisor.com and Load Ninja but is much more affordable (including a free tier).
-Pro plans star from USD $99.95 / month covering 100,000 clients / tests.
+Pro plans start from USD $99.95 / month covering 100,000 clients / tests.

 It’s easy to use even for the less technically savvy but dev-friendly too, as it can be integrated into deployment routines.